nixxlab/tinkyst/README.md

-# Invetment profile analysis based on Tinkoff Investment platform Open API
+# Investment profile analysis based on Tinkoff Investment platform Open API

 ### The same in another languages